 Why do I feel a permanent sweet taste in mouth?

-Although research is still underway to determine the specific cause or causes for this phenomenon, it is certain that there are several known causes and conditions that may result in a permanent sweet taste in mouth.
+Although research is still underway to determine the specific cause or causes of this phenomenon, it is certain that there are several known causes and conditions that may result in a permanent sweet taste in the mouth.

-Some of the major reasons behind a constant sweet taste in mouth are:
+Some of the major reasons behind a constant sweet taste in the mouth are:

 A sweet taste in mouth might be caused by thyroid problems.
 The thyroid gland is responsible for controlling the metabolism by transforming the extra protein into blood sugar.
 This lets the body switch to burning fat as a source of energy.
 Hence, an insufficient blood sugar level may cause a sweet taste in mouth.